Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/ObjectModel.md

 # Objects #
-* All objects in Snowflake are securable.
+* All objects in Snowflake are securable - privileges on objects can be granted to Roles and Roles are granted to Users.
+* Additionally, all objects can be interacted with and configured via SQL given the user has sufficient privileges.

-* Other than the Organization object, objects can be at the Account level or the Schema level
+* Other than the Organization and Account objects, objects can be at the Account level or the Schema level
   * Account level objects:
+    * Network Policy
     * User
     * Role
     * Grants
     * Warehouse
     * Database
+    * Share
     * Resource Monitor
     * Storage Integration
   * Schema level objects: